Cuis-Smalltalk/Cuis-Smalltalk-Dev/Packages/StyledTextEditor/README.md

 This is the StyledTextEditor project for Cuis, brought to you by Bernhard Pieber and Juan Vuletich.
 The design of the Styled Text Editor toolbar and scrollbars was done by Sabine Gasper-Mautes.

 ### Installation ###

 Steps to install:
-If you want to install StyledTextEditor in an image for the first time do the following steps:
+If you want to install StyledTextEditor in a Cuis 4.2 image for the first time do the following steps:
-- Uncompress scowl-7.1.tar.gz into the directory where the Cuis image resides (so contents are in a subdirectory named 'scowl-7.1')
-- Start Cuis 4.0, preferably with a VM that includes support for the ExtendedClipboardPlugin (like this: http://www.squeakvm.org/mac/release/Squeak%204.2.5beta1U.zip , currently only on the Mac)
+- Start Cuis 4.2, preferably with a VM that includes support for the ExtendedClipboardPlugin (like this: http://www.squeakvm.org/mac/release/Squeak%204.2.5beta1U.zip , currently only on the Mac)
-- Install StyledTextInstaller.pck (e.g. using File List > install package)
+- Open… > File List
-- Do the following: StyledTextInstaller new install
+- Navigate to subdirectory Packages/StyledTextEditor
+- Select StyledTextInstaller.pck.st
+- Click the toolbar button 'install package'

 Steps to update:
 If you already installed StyledTextEditor in an image you can update it to a newer version like this: